Carmel College, Oxfordshire: History and general information

-It was closed in July 1997, mainly owing to diminishing pupil numbers and severe financial difficulties, having been seriously affected by the termination of government assisted places by the Labour government and the rise of the Jewish Day School Movement.
+The school thrived under its founder (1948-1962) and through the early 70's (tenure of David Stamler; "Jewish Eton").
+It was closed in July 1997, mainly owing to diminishing pupil numbers and financial difficulties, having been affected by the proposed termination of government assisted places by the new Labour government and the rise of the Jewish Day School Movement.
 The grounds were sold to property developers for an undisclosed sum.
 The sale was overturned by the Charity Commission, however, following significant pressure from parents and former students who claimed the land was undersold.
 The distinctive concrete synagogue, with its stained glass windows created by Israeli artist Nehemia Azaz, the dining hall, and the amphitheatre, designed by local architect Thomas Hancock, are Grade II listed buildings; the Julius Gottlieb gallery and boathouse, designed by Sir Basil Spence, is Grade II* listed.

 When it closed, the school was attended by children from the age of 11 to 18 – although earlier there had been a preparatory school which took children from around the age of 8.
 Later a girls' school was built about a mile from the main campus, although the buildings were never actually used for this purpose.
 Instead, it was turned into a junior school in the late 1960s for children up to the age of 13, when they moved to the main school.
 The junior school was closed down several years before Carmel, and the buildings sold.
 Girls were later admitted into the main school, starting at the sixth form in 1968.
-Daughters of teachers at the school had been admitted before this, including the daughter of Rabbi Kopul Rosen.
+Daughters of teachers at the school had been admitted before this, including the daughter of David Stamler (headmaster) and founder, Rabbi Kopul Rosen's youngest daughter, the school's first female students.